Mary Bateman: Trial and execution

 Bateman's trial took place in York in March 1809.
 According to The Criminal Chronology of York Castle by William Knipe, which was written in 1867, the trial lasted 11 hours, though the jury took only a few moments to find her guilty of the charges of fraud and the murder of Rebecca Perigo.
-The book also claims that immediately following the sentence of death from the judge, Bateman said that she was 22-weeks pregnant and thus avoided hanging.
+The book also claims that immediately following the sentence of death from the judge, Bateman said that she was 22-weeks pregnant to avoid hanging.
 The judge subsequently requested that the Sheriff gather a panel of 'matrons' to assess Bateman's claim.
 Twelve married women were sworn into the jury and conducted a physical examination of Bateman, concluding that she was not pregnant.

 William Knipe's 1867 account suggests Bateman had a daughter at home as well as an infant child in the prison with her.
 She reportedly mailed her wedding ring back to her husband to give to the daughter.

 Bateman was hanged alongside two men on Monday 20 March 1809.